vasanthvel7/react-native-google-contacts/README.md

 # react-native-google-contacts

-To fetch google contacts and Google Othercontacts using people Api
+To fetch Google contacts and Google Othercontacts using people Api

 ## Installation